 On 15 August, during a celebration of the Ascension of the Mother of God, the major annual title services are held, and on Sunday following the Assumption, St. Rokas’ Day is celebrated in Palanga.

-From 1 April of 2018 was opened observation platform at the tower of church.
-Visitors will be allowed to visit the observation platform from Mondays to Saturdays from 09:00 till 17:30, on Sunday's from 13:30 till 17:30.
+You can visit the observation platform at the tower of church.
+Visitors will be allowed to visit the observation platform from Mondays to Saturdays from 09:00 till 17:30.
+On Sunday's from 13:30 till 17:30.
 Visit is free of charge.
+There is no passage during Mass and Wedding ceremonies.